sebastianotronto/sebastiano.tronto.net/src/speedcubing/speedcubing.md

-I have been practicing [speedcubing](https://en.wikipedia.org/wiki/Speedcubing) since 2008, and since 2011 I have competed in more than 50 officially recognized [WCA](https://www.worldcubeassociation.org) competitions.
+I have been practicing [speedcubing](https://en.wikipedia.org/wiki/Speedcubing) since 2008, and since 2011 I have competed in more than 60 officially recognized [WCA](https://www.worldcubeassociation.org) competitions.
+I am currently the leader of the WCA Disciplinary Committee and a WCA Junior Delegate.

 I use the Roux method to solve the Rubik's cube in about 8 seconds on average.
 I currently hold the world record for the single best